Quickly Get to DC From Fairfax

 Yes, we all know that Washington, DC has a reputation for traffic, so in order to bypass rush hour, avoid the major roadways between 7am-9am and 4pm-7pm on weekdays.

 Fairfax County is a bike-friendly destination!
 In fact, it's one of the best ways to experience the County.
 Travel at a speed that allows you to appreciate sights you may have passed many times sitting in a car but never really noticed.
 When was the last time you were able to stop and read a historical marker?
 There are 56 in Fairfax County.
 On a bike it's quite easy to stop and spend a minute reading up on local historical events.
 Explore quiet, tree-lined streets and trails using Fairfax County's excellent interactive map of biking routes.
 Paper copies of a biking map are also available from many local bicycle stores.
-For a great resource on bicycling in Fairfax County, check out the group Fairfax Advocates for Better Bicycling's website.
+For a great resource on bicycling in Fairfax County, check out the group Fairfax Alliance for Better Bicycling's website.

 Airport and Hotel Shuttles: